 So the question now becomes; is Africa integrating?
 The answer to this question is yes and no. Yes because Africa is literally integrating.
 The East African Community or EAC is an example of regional integration in Africa today.
 The East African Community or EAC is the regional intergovernmental organization of the Republics of Burundi, Kenya, Rwanda, The United Republic of Tanzania and the Republic of Uganda with its headquarters in Arusha, Tanzania.
 The South African Development Community or SADC is another example.
 Currently SADC has a membership of 15 Member States, namely; Angola, Botswana, Democratic Republic of Congo (DRC), Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Seychelles, South Africa, Swaziland, United Republic of Tanzania, Zambia and Zimbabwe.
 West Africa also has The Economic Community of West African States or ECOWAS which is a regional group of fifteen countries, founded in 1975.
 Its mission is to promote economic integration in "all fields of economic activity, particularly industry, transport, telecommunications, energy, agriculture, natural resources, commerce, monetary and financial questions, social and cultural matters.
 In other words, Africa is literally integrating.

-On the other hand, the answer to the question is No why because Africa is not integrating at the rate it should be and even in the areas where there appears to be some integration, those integrations exist only on paper and not in real life.
+On the other hand, the answer to the question above is No. Why?
+Because Africa is not integrating at the rate it should be and even in the areas where there appears to be some integration, those integrations exist only on paper and not in real life.
 In other words, those bodies of regional integration barely function.
-Even the African Union or the AU which is the mother of all these regional bodies in Africa today barely functions.
+Even the African Union or the AU which is the mother of all these regional bodies in Africa today, barely functions.